Dump files in the Visual Studio debugger

 Opening a dump file with a heap in Visual Studio is something like stopping at a breakpoint in a debug session.
 Although you can't continue execution, you can examine the stacks, threads, and variable values of the app at the time of the dump.

 Dumps are mostly used to debug issues from machines that developers don't have access to.
-You can use a dump file from a customer's machine when you can't reproduce a crash or hang on your own machine.
-Testers also create dumps to save crash or hang data to use for more testing.
+You can use a dump file from a customer's machine when you can't reproduce a crash or unresponsive program on your own machine.
+Testers also create dumps to save crash or unresponsive program data to use for more testing.

 The Visual Studio debugger can save dump files for managed or native code.
 It can debug dump files created by Visual Studio or by other apps that save files in the minidump format.